deepnetworkgmbh/blog/_posts/2020-12-17-Resilience4j-grpc.md

     }
 ```

-## Intercepting calls and fine tuning circuitbreaker
+## Intercepting calls and customizing circuitbreaker

-The ClientInterceptor will intercept every single call to client.
-If the CircuitBreaker is in closed or half-closed state call will be permitted and grpc request can continue on.
+The ClientInterceptor will intercept every single call to the client.
+If the CircuitBreaker is in closed or half-closed state call will be permitted and the grpc request can continue.
 <p>
 It will also add a custom listener to every single grpc call that has gone through checking the status of the grpc response.
-If it is a server side error it will be judged as circuitBreaker error, otherwise it will be judged as success.
+If it is a server side error it will be judged as circuitBreaker error, otherwise, it will be judged as a success.
 Therefore helping circuitBreaker decide when it needs to close.

 ``` java
 public final class CircuitBreakerClientInterceptor implements ClientInterceptor {